-- Retain a minimum 20m wide work zone at the base of the terminal face until completion of revegetation works. - Progressively scale and clean the terminal face and bench floor and ensure that it is safe for vehicles and workers. - Place a bund of hard, non-erodible rock a minimum of 2.0m high at the outer limit of the 10m wide bench to provide a safety bund for the final landform and prevent erosion of the outer edge of the rehabilitated landform. - Spread 1.0m to 1.5m of overburden or suitable imported VENM/ENM with the appropriate characteristics for use as substrate, i.e. a well-graded material with a plasticity index greater than 6. - Ensure that the shaped landform slopes towards the back of the bench to ensure retention of water on the rehabilitated landform. - Establish vehicular access along the inner section of the bench to permit long-term access for maintenance and monitoring.
+- Retain a minimum 20m wide work zone at the base of the terminal face until completion of revegetation works where heavy vehicle access is not available along bench. - Progressively scale and clean the terminal face and bench floor and ensure that it is safe for vehicles and workers. - Place a bund of hard, non-erodible rock a minimum of 2.0m high at the outer limit of the 10m wide bench to provide a safety bund for the final landform and prevent erosion of the outer edge of the rehabilitated landform. - Spread 1.0m to 1.5m of overburden or suitable imported VENM/ENM with the appropriate characteristics for use as substrate, i.e. a well-graded material with a plasticity index greater than 6. - Ensure that the shaped landform slopes towards the back of the bench to ensure retention of water on the rehabilitated landform. - Establish light vehicle access along the inner section of the bench to permit long-term access for maintenance and monitoring.